Free Syrian Army rebel leaders move from Turkey to Syria

 In Damascus, the army has been conducting raids of southern suburbs over the past few days after driving out most rebel fighters.
 Black smoke rose from the suburb of Hajar al-Aswad on Saturday and residents said their houses had been set ablaze by security forces.

-The opposition conference in Damascus on Sunday is organised by the internal opposition's main umbrella group, the National Coordination Body.
+The opposition conference in Damascus on Sunday is organized by the internal opposition's main umbrella group, the National Coordination Body.

 Last July, a similar conference was cancelled after the owner of the venue was threatened by Assad's forces who fired on a pro-democracy protest outside, killing 14.